 Show 22 – World PR Forum Pt.4: Future of PR & Greenwashing

-Show 22 was the first of two recorded at the World PR Forum in Toronto.
+The first of two recorded at the World PR Forum in Toronto.

-In the first part of the show, fresh after their presentation on The Future of PR, Russell Goldsmith spoke with Arun Sudhaman, President and Editor-in-Chief of The Holmes Report and Fred Cook, CEO of GOLIN.
+Russell Goldsmith spoke with Arun Sudhaman, President and Editor-in-Chief of The Holmes Report and Fred Cook, CEO of GOLIN.
 They were joined by Rob Brown, CIPR President at the time of recording and Managing Partner of Rule 5.

 Fred has a concern that PR agencies tend to recruit from other PR Agencies and In-house roles are replaced by people from other in-house roles.
 Off the back of this, Arun recommended that people read Fred’s book ‘Improvise: Unconventional career advice from an unlikely CEO’ about his own life experiences before settling at Golin as a good example of why the industry needs people who have different experiences and skills to simply working in PR.
 Fred’s view is that we need different skill sets and different types of people in the industry, i.e. great thinkers, very creative, very bold and willing to take risks, and so he is looking for people with more courage in their approach to their work.